torre-matthew/KnuckleProj3Repo/README.md

 ## What is the goal of this project?
 <<<<<<< HEAD
-The gloal of this project was to create a full MERN stack application which has utility as well as real value to people.
+The goal of this project was to create a full MERN stack application which has utility as well as real value to people.
 The goal was to also work together as a team utilizing a project management system, and nightly stand-ups while meeting all of the requirements and expectations of the project.
 =======
-The gloal of this project was to create a full MERN stack application which has utility as well as real value to people.
+The goal of this project was to create a full MERN stack application which has utility as well as real value to people.
 The goal was to also work together as a team utilizing a project management system, and nightly stand-ups while meeting all of the requirements and expectations of the project.

 ### Technologies Used
 []() | []() | []()